aimms/user-guide/aimms-ide/Aimms/Options/Project/Data Manager/Data menu overrides/DM2_Case_save_procedure.rst

 If this option is not specified, AIMMS uses built-in code that does the following:

-*   if 'active case' is not set: switch to **Data - Save Case As**
+*   If 'active case' is not set: switch to **Data - Save Case As**

 otherwise:

-*   save current data to the active case file
+*   Save current data to the active case file
-*   make current data 'clean'
+*   Make current data 'clean'